pasemes/pasemes.github.io/_posts/2017-05-12-what-is-evidence&dash;based-practice.md

 > To provide **the means by which current best evidence from research can be integrated with practical experience and human values in the decision-making process** regarding the development and maintenance of software.

-To achieve this goal, researchers from Empirical Software Engineering operationalized ESBE in five steps[^5]:
+To achieve this goal, researchers from Empirical Software Engineering operationalized EBSE in five steps[^5]:

 1. Convert a relevant problem or information need into an answerable question;
 2. Search the literature for the best available evidence to answer the question;